Psychology Mini-Dissertation (PSYL10131)

 Example research presentation templates, and further information about the conference will be available on Learn.

 Drafts and feedback -

-A draft of the results and discussion will be submitted by Thursday 4th of April, and you will receive formative feedback on that draft from your supervisors by the 18h of April.
+A draft of the results and discussion will be submitted by Thursday 26th of March, and you will receive formative feedback on that draft from your supervisors by Monday 13th of April.

 You will also receive group feedback on your oral conference presentations.

 Supervisors normally schedule meetings with their group every two weeks.
 It is however also critical that groups communicate with each other e.g. by email, and meet at other times in order to progress the project rather than simply relying on meetings arranged with the project supervisor.
 There are bookable group study rooms available in the Main Library.
 You will meet with your supervisors for around 5 hours (project planning, literature review and start of data collection) in semester 1, and around 5 hours in semester 2 (data analysis and interpretation).

 It is important that the data-gathering phase of the project is completed well in advance of the hand-in deadline, allowing sufficient time for data entry, analysis, and writing the report.